Antonio Gibson: 2021

 In Week 3 of the 2021 season, Gibson recorded a 73–yard touchdown reception against the Buffalo Bills.
 The play was the second-longest touchdown reception by a Washington running back in franchise history.
 The next week, he recorded 63 yards and one touchdown in the win over the Atlanta Falcons, which brought him over 1,000 career rushing yards.
 This made Gibson the third Washington player in the franchise's history to attain 1,000 rushing yards within his first two seasons since running back Alfred Morris and quarterback Robert Griffin III.
 On Monday Night Football against the Seattle Seahawks, he recorded 111 yards over 29 carries in the Week 12 win which was his first 100-plus rushing yard game of the season.
 On December 31, 2021, he was placed on the team's COVID-19 reserve list and was forced to sit out of the Week 17 game against the Philadelphia Eagles.
 He was placed back on active roster on January 5, 2022.

 2022

-In the 2022 preseason, Gibson was announced as the team's new kick returner while losing his starting position to rookie running back Brian Robinson Jr. Following Robinson Jr. being shot, Gibson returned as the team's starting running back in the beginning of the 2022 season.
+In the 2022 preseason, Gibson was announced as the team's new kick returner while losing his starting position to rookie running back Brian Robinson Jr. Following Robinson Jr. being shot in an armed robbery, Gibson returned as the team's starting running back in the beginning of the 2022 season.
 In the Week 7 win over the Green Bay Packers, Gibson recorded 59 rushing yards, three receptions, 18 receiving yards, and one receiving touchdown.
 The touchdown was the franchise's 3,000 in their history, with the ball being displayed in the Pro Football Hall of Fame.
 On January 5, 2023, he was placed on injured reserve.
 He finished the season with 546 rushing yards and three touchdowns, along with 46 catches for 353 yards and two touchdowns.

+2023

+In the 2023 season, Gibson had 65 carries for 265 rushing yards and one rushing touchdown to go with 48 receptions for 389 receiving yards and two receiving touchdowns.

+New England Patriots

+On March 14, 2024, Gibson signed a three-year contract with the New England Patriots.
+He finished the 2024 season with 120 carries for 538 rushing yards and one rushing touchdown to go with 23 receptions for 206 receiving yards.

+In Week 2 of the 2025 season, Gibson was named AFC Special Teams Player of the Week after scoring a 90-yard touchdown on a kickoff return against the Miami Dolphins.
+In Week 5 against the Buffalo Bills, Gibson exited the game with a knee injury, later determined to be a torn ACL, ruling him out of the rest of the season.
+On October 10, 2025, he was placed on injured reserve.